 A lower voice is one of the of the changes most desired by many transgender people assigned female at birth (AFAB) who take testosterone.
 While taking testosterone does lead to a lower voice, some people experience vocal problems, like a persistently weak, hoarse, or unstable voice, after starting T. The lack of systematic information on transgender voice transitions makes the decision to start testosterone especially difficult for transgender singers, because they can either take testosterone to transition, but risk losing functional use of their voice, or continue living with a body that does not align with their gender.

-We address this issue by (1) conducting a case study on the voice transition of an AFAB amateur transgender singer on testosterone therapy (Ari Agha, they/them pronouns, Research Lead), and (2) using the data collected in that research to create an interdisciplinary social justice performance to tell the story of Ari’s voice change.
+We address this issue by (1) conducting a case study on the voice transition of an assigned-female transgender singer taking testosterone, Ari Agha, and (2) create an interdisciplinary social justice performance to explore connections between voice and gender.

 Case Study of Ari’s Voice Change (Research)

 To serve as a baseline, we began collecting information about Ari’s voice before they started taking testosterone.
-To document Ari’s voice change we are using stroboscopy (video of vocal folds) and acoustical analysis, video recording of Ari’s weekly voice lessons with Laura Hynes (voice faculty at the University of Calgary, she/her pronouns, Project Lead), and written records of Laura’s observations about changes in Ari’s vocal range, the quality of their voice, and where register changes (or “breaks”) occur.
-We are also recording Ari singing the same arrangement of “Simple Gifts” (Joseph Brackett, Jr. 1848) every six weeks.
-Ari is chronicling their personal experience of going through a voice change in video and written blogs.
-In addition, we are tracking the amount of testosterone Ari is taking and the levels of testosterone in their blood, to assess whether these are connected to changes in Ari’s voice.
-This case study will address the lack of rigorous research on the effects of testosterone therapy on adult transgender singers and contribute to growing scholarship on teaching transgender singers.
+We used many sources to document Ari’s voice change, including video of vocal folds (stroboscopy) and acoustical analysis of their voice, video recording of Ari’s voice lessons with Laura Hynes (voice faculty at the University of Calgary, she/her pronouns), and written records of Laura’s observations about changes in Ari’s voice.
+Ari chronicled their personal experience of going through a voice change in video and written blogs.
+In addition, we tracked hormone levels to assess whether these are connected to changes in Ari’s voice.

 Social Justice Performance (Performance Creation)